anth0nycodes/typescript-oop-guide-personal/exercises.md

 # TypeScript OOP Exercises

-Complete each exercise in order and share your solution for review before moving to the next one.
+Complete each exercise in order to progressively build your TypeScript OOP skills.
+Each exercise builds on concepts from previous ones.

 ---